hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Leaderboard/ActionScript Leaderboards.md

 For this tutorial, we've created a sample game that runs for 10 seconds.
 In those 10 seconds:
 * The player must collect as many points as possible.
-* If the player beats the current high score, they will be notified by a message.
+* If the player beats the current high score, they'll be notified by a message.

 **Setting up the Event Log Request**